 If PrEP becomes available on the NHS, it is likely to be mainly available from sexual health clinics.
-They will be guidelines about who will be able to receive it – such as individuals who are at greater risk of getting HIV.
+There will be guidelines about who will be able to receive it – such as individuals who are at greater risk of getting HIV.
 It will not be recommended for everyone.

 What happened to the decision about PrEP?

-Im March 2016 NHS England released a statement on provision of PrEP in England that said that Local Authorities and not NHS England are responsible for funding PrEP.
+In March 2016 NHS England released a statement on provision of PrEP in England that said that Local Authorities and not NHS England are responsible for funding PrEP.
 This was despite NHS England starting a formal process 18 months ago to decide if NHS should fund PrEP.
 In August and November 2016, NHS England was taken to court by National Aids Trust.
 The judges ruled that NHS England could lawfully commission PrEP.

 What will happen next?

 What is PrEPster’s response to the trial?

-PrEPster is deeply concerned by the statement from NHS England and sees it as a U turn.
-Whilst we have been broadly supportive of the IMPACT Trial, we do not accept that further evidence is needed for PrEP to be made available nationally.
+PrEPster was deeply concerned by the actions taken by NHS England throughout 2016 and saw them as a U turn.
+Whilst we have been broadly supportive of the IMPACT Trial, we do not accept that further evidence is needed for PrEP to be made available through the NHS.
 PrEPster is working with other HIV prevention activists and organisations to push for PrEP at the earliest opportunity.

 What is being done to access PrEP in other parts of the UK?

 In Scotland, PrEP is now available for free on the Scottish health service for people 16 and over who live in Scotland.
 Find out more here.
 In Wales, PrEP is available on a limited basis through the PrEPARED project.
 PrEP is currently not available either through a trial or through health services in Northern Ireland by initial consultation at all sexual health clinics.